There are a lot of different ways to find your documents within Google drive thanks to Metadrive.

 In this article you will see all the different features you can combine to optimize the findability of your documents.

 Search in Metadrive is quick and simple.
 Just write in Metadrive search box and hits the return key in the keyboard.
-The app shows a loading image meanwhile search and populate the results.
+The app shows a loading bar meanwhile search and populate the results.

-When you use the search box, you are searching in the current folder and its subfolders (Not the complete Google Drive)
+When you use the search box, you are searching in the current folder or team drive and its subfolders (Not the complete Google Drive)

 You can reset the search by clicking on the X icon near the search box.

 NOTE: Improve the search experience using Metadrive to “restrict” the search scope.